Protectins, Resolvins and Maresins -

 Specialized Pro-Resolving Mediators

-Structural formula of docosahexaenoic acidOxygenated metabolites or oxylipins with highly specific stereochemical structures derived mainly from eicosapentaenoic acid (20:5(n-3) or EPA), docosapentaenoic acid (22:5(n-3) or DPA) and especially docosahexaenoic acid (22:6(n-3) or DHA) and termed the “(neuro)protectins, resolvins and maresins” (collectively with the lipoxins - “specialized pro-resolving mediators”) are reported to have potent anti-inflammatory and immunoregulatory actions at concentrations in the nanomolar to picomolar range.
-Their structures have been conserved in evolution from diatoms to flatworms to fish to humans, and they function in all major organ systems.
+Structural formula of docosahexaenoic acidOxygenated metabolites or oxylipins with highly specific stereochemical structures derived mainly from eicosapentaenoic acid (20:5(n-3) or EPA), docosapentaenoic acid (22:5(n-3) or DPA) and especially docosahexaenoic acid (22:6(n-3) or DHA) and termed the “(neuro)protectins, resolvins and maresins” (or collectively with the lipoxins - “specialized pro-resolving mediators”) are reported to have potent anti-inflammatory and immunoregulatory actions at concentrations in the nanomolar to picomolar range.
+Their structures have been conserved in evolution from diatoms to flatworms to fish to humans, and they are present in all major organ systems.

 1. Definitions and Key Features